snorwin/powercoders/docs/configmap.md

 ### **🎉 Congratulations, you have made it!**
-You have successfully deployed your first personal website in the cloud. 👏
+You have successfully deployed your first personal website in the cloud using OpenShift. 👏